-The Outreach Worker gently travels throughout the downtown corridor – which extends from Meadow Drive to Aurora Street, and from Court Street to Green Street, and includes support to the Tompkins County Public Library and Dewitt Park – keeping an eye open for people who are exhibiting signs of distress.
+The Outreach Workers gently travel throughout the downtown corridor – which extends from Meadow Drive to Aurora Street, and from Court Street to Green Street, and includes support to the Tompkins County Public Library and Dewitt Park – keeping an eye open for people who are exhibiting signs of distress.

-The Outreach Worker’s aim is to support a welcoming and inclusive downtown community by engaging people with a kind attitude, often needed to de-escalate potential conflicts.
+The Outreach Workers aim to support a welcoming and inclusive downtown community by engaging people with a kind attitude, often needed to de-escalate potential conflicts.

-For Individuals the Outreach Worker can assist if you:
+For Individuals the Outreach Workers can assist if you:

 Could use someone to talk to, food or other basic needs.

 Need help identifying resources that would best meet your needs.

 Need help getting connected to services.

 Area business may also seek the outreach workers’ assistance if there are minor conflicts with pedestrians that could use mediation.
 You can expect the outreach workers to help:

 If you are concerned about an individual in distress or behaving in an unusual way (such as sleeping in public, appearing to be under the influence, etc.)

 If you see a conflict between individuals.